BC7/GitDesk/README.md

 # GitDesk
-Zendesk clone for github issues + PRs
+A consolidated zendesk clone for github issues + PRs